 Schools should use the opportunity to create productive, studentcentered learning environments that incorporate nextgeneration and best-ofclass software-elements intrinsic to blended learning.
-Mobile technology, flipped classroom strategies, and online opportunities are extending learning time and powering personal anytime, anywhere learning.

 Strengthen Teaching.
 New tools and school models are equipping teachers with useful data that helps to shape interventions and learning pathways.
 Personalized learning technology is being used to create more autonomous learning time for students, and affords additional time for teachers to work with individuals and small groups.